google/transmat/README.md

 });
 ```

-When transfering the example from above, you can expect the following to happen
+When transferring the example from above, you can expect the following to happen
 depending on the receiving target;

-- WYSYWIG inputs like contentEditable, Google Docs, Gmail, Apple Pages will use
+- WYSIWYG inputs like contentEditable, Google Docs, Gmail, Apple Pages will use
   `text/html` data, and fallback to `text/plain`.
 - Text inputs like textareas, VSCode, will show `text/plain`.
 - Browsers will navigate the URLs listed in the `text/uri-list` data.